kopia/kopia/site/content/docs/Getting started/_index.md

  - setting number of weekly backups to keep to 30.
 ```

-To examine a policy for a particular directory, use `kopia policy show`:
+If you want to examine the policy for a particular directory, use [`kopia policy show`](../reference/command-line/common/policy-show/):

 ```
 $ kopia policy show .